-BUNGALOW SUBDISTRICT BUNGALOW SUBDISTRICT STANDARDS OPEN SPACE STANDARDS SPECIFIC REQUIRMENTS Lot Coverage 1 - Covered by impervious surfaces Maximum Lot Coverage (1) 50% such as but not limited to buildings, drives, or parking.
-Open Space 2 - Usable Open Space does not need to be located on the ground - Open Space at Multi-Unit Dwelling (2,3,4) 30 sqft/DU (5) green roof or terrace is acceptable.
-Open Space at Non-Residential Mir n.
+BUNGALOW SUBDISTRICT BUNGALOW SUBDISTRICT STANDARDS OPEN SPACE STANDARDS SPECIFIC REQUIREMENTS Lot Coverage 1 - Covered by impervious surfaces Maximum Lot Coverage (1) 50% such as but not limited to buildings, drives, or parking.
+Open Space 2 - Usable Open Space does not need to be located on the ground - Open Space at Multi-Unit Dwelling (2,3, 4) 30 sqft/DU (5) green roof or terrace is acceptable.
+Open Space at Non-Residential Min.
 10% Lot area 3 - Usable Open Space may be a combination of private and Public Min.
-Landscaped Area 60% Ope n Space (7) Open Space.
+Landscaped Area 60% Open Space (7) Open Space.
 Pedestrian Access 4 - Parking may not be counted as Open Space.
-Pedestrian Access to Open Space Required A 5 - Open space at multi-dwelling is Main Entrance Location (6) Primary or Secondary St. B 30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.
-New developments sites that exceed 1/4 Acre required to provide 30% of the Open Space red Public Open Space.
-Covered, shaded Open Space (arcades, per etc.) can count toward the Open Space require juired as golas, 6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
+Pedestrian Access to Open Space Required A 5 - Open Space at multi-dwelling is Main Entrance Location (6) Prim ary or Secondary St. B 30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.
+New developments sites that exceed 1/4 acre are required to provide 30% of the Open Space required as Public Open Space.
+Covered, shaded open space (arcades, pergolas, etc.) can count toward the Open Space requirements.
+6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
 7 - Minimum landscape requirement applies only to Public Open Space.
-8 - Adaptive Reuse projects on sites under 1/2 Acre are exempt from the Open Space requirements
+8 - Adaptive Reuse projects on sites under 1/2 acre are exempt from the Open Space requirements.

-Figure IV.B.4.b(4): Bungalow Subdistrict - Building Massing
+Figure IV.B.3.b(4): Bungalow Subdistrict - Building Massing